liammclennan/resourceserver/README.md

 P.S.
 ----

 For truly zero-config usage I run a hosted instance of backbone-server at http://withouttheloop.com:3002.
-Set your models url to `http://withouttheloop.com:3002/[some unique collection id]` and it will work magically.
+Set your model's url to `http://withouttheloop.com:3002/[some unique collection id]` and it will work magically.
 I do occassionally restart the service so not recommended for production. ;)